robshea/diffraction.cam/_pages/about.md

 Pixel pitch is the measurement from the center of a pixel to the center of an adjacent pixel.
 Pixel pitch is the best proxy that we have for sensor pixel diameter, since pixels are rectangular, and pixel sizes are not typically published.

 Wavelength is measured in nanometers (nm).
 This results in the Airy disk size being measured in nanometers.
 Pixel pitch is measured in microns (μm).
 Pixel pitch values are multiplied 1,000 to convert from microns to nanometers.

-## Does demosaicing affect diffraction?

-In testing diffraction on both Bayer and X-Trans sensors, the diffraction ratio produces similar results for the same value regardless of demosaicing type.

 ## Additional Reading